mequelim/mequelim/README.md

   <li>I am <b>Software Engineer</b> with experience in TypeScript, React Native, Kotlin, C#, .NET, SQL/NoSQL databases and AWS.</li>
 </ul>

-> [!NOTE]
->
-> Currently, I am working on my SaaS.
-So, give me a call and we can talk about my experience and the projects I am/was involved in.

 <br/>

 <div align="center">